andrejacobs/ajfs/Planning/Specs.md

     -   `-f, --full`: Display the full path including the root path of when the database was created.
     -   `-v, --verbose`: Shows a header as the first line of output.
     -   `-s, --hash`: Also output the file signature hash if available.
-    -   `-m, --minimal`: Display only the path.
-Similar to what `find .` would produce.
+    -   `-m, --more`: Display more information about the path.
+The default is to only display the path and no extra information.
     -   Example: `ajfs list` (uses ./db.ajfs) or `ajfs list /path/to/db`

 -   `export`